toeverything/blocksuite/packages/virgo/README.md

 You can go to [virgo playground](https://blocksuite-toeverything.vercel.app/examples/virgo/) to test it and see the code in [repository](https://github.com/toeverything/blocksuite/tree/master/packages/playground/examples/virgo).

-> 🚧 How to implement customed inline element and complete API documentation is still
+> 🚧 How to implement customed inline elements and complete API documentation is still
 > in progress.